National Postal Worker Day 2021:History, Significance and Key role played in COVID-19 pandemic

-National Postal Worker Day reminds us about the mails, letters that we receive due to the consistently and diligently working of several men and women.
+National Postal Worker Day 2021: The day encourages us to show our appreciation and recognises postal workers all across the nation.
+We should thank several men and women who work consistently and diligently to deliver all our mail.
 Sometimes, these employees suffer some of the harshest working conditions and continue to preserve six days a week.

 National Postal Worker Day: History

 Do you know that in the United States, postal workers walk an average of 4 to 8 miles and carry a full load of letters and packages?
 They deliver each mail or order so promptly at our doorsteps.
 Approximately 490,000 postal workers are there in the United States.
-Whatever is the weather, or condition postal workers deliver to business and homes all week.
-In extreme cold or heat, whether it rains, in sleet or in blizzards, they deliver mail.
+Whatever is the weather, or condition postal workers deliver to businesses and homes all week?
+In extreme cold or heat, whether it rains, in sleet, or in blizzards, they deliver mail.
 Isn’t it appreciating work!

 World Post Day

 Every year on 9 October Wold Post Day is celebrated as the anniversary of the establishment of the Universal Postal Union in 1874 in the Swiss capital, Bern.
 In 1969, the UPU Congress in Tokyo, Japan.
 Since then, countries across the world celebrate World Post Day.
-The main aim of this day is to bring awareness about the role of Post's in the everyday's lives of people and business and also contribute to global social and economic development.
+The main aim of this day is to bring awareness about the role of Posts in the everyday lives of people and businesses and also contribute to global social and economic development.